PerchunPak/nixpkgs-updaters-library/docs/usage/helpers/github.md

 The difference, is that GraphQL requires API key, but has much higher rate limits, while REST API is the opposite.
-Which makes REST API great for one-time usecase and GraphQL for massive updates.
+Which makes REST API great for one-time uses and GraphQL for massive updates.

 After you fetched general information about the repository, you would probably want to fetch such things as latest commit/release/Git tag.
 For this you should